a-rust/rot13-puzzle/PROJECT_DESCRIPTION.md

 * Imports data using rot13 puzzles

 To finish the project, I would like to interact with database table by making some queries, and displaying the results in an interesting way.

+## Step 5
+Querying the database was straight-forward
+* I decided to query for correct/incorrect answers

+Since this project involves interacting with user input within the terminal, I wanted a display some basic statistics within the terminal as well
+* I came across this super neat python package called [plotext](https://github.com/piccolomo/plotext) that displays graphs within the terminal!
+Go check it out if you're interested!

+I decided to simply keep track of the correct/incorrect answers, and display them in a bar graph
+* Recall that the goal of this project was to focus on using a DBMS (MySQL) and an ORM (SQLAlchemy)